 "Sacramento has always prided itself as the City of Trees, but that's not for everyone.
 It's not in all areas...This leads to more heat impacts in areas with less trees.
-We need to change the mindset of the City to expand the canopy into Latino neighborhoods as well."
+We need to change the mindset of the city to expand the canopy into Latino neighborhoods as well."

-Furthermore, despite water dominating the Delta landscape and also being what people think about in terms of recreation in the region, two-thirds of Delta residents report recreating on land (Rudnick et al., 2023).
+Furthermore, despite water dominating the Delta landscape and being what most people think about in terms of recreation in the region, two-thirds of Delta residents report recreating on land (Rudnick et al., 2023).
 Interviewees also noted that feelings of safety and belonging are also central to achieving equitable outdoor and green space access and that certain community members don't feel welcome in some outdoor recreation areas.

-Section 6: Conclusion
+Section 6: Moving Forward

-What began in 2019 as a response to a finding in the legislatively mandated fiveyear review of the Delta Plan has grown into a thought-provoking and humbling exploration for the Delta Stewardship Council staff and leadership on what it means to live and work in and around the Delta today.
+What began as a response to a finding in the legislatively mandated 2019 Five-Year Review of the Delta Plan has grown into a thought-provoking and humbling exploration for the Council on what it means to live and work in and around the Delta today.
 Now, with a greater understanding of the painful history of marginalization and racism in the Delta, the Council is uniquely positioned and committed to working to improve the situation.

-Understanding the urgency of the situation, the Council did not want to wait until the completion of this paper to begin to address tribal and environmental justice issues.
+Understanding the urgency of these issues, the Council did not want to wait until the completion of this paper to begin to address tribal and environmental justice issues.
 Since 2019, the Council has:

-- Increased focus on collaborative science and social science integration, including funding a Delta Residents Survey aimed at better understanding Delta community needs, - Begun to regularly include community-based organizations and tribes in planning events, - Led workshops on issues related to equity, - Hosted a public EJ webinar series featuring talks by EJ scholars, - Increased community engagement and outreach by participating in community events, - Hosted a listening session with Delta tribes to hear about their ties to the Delta, their sovereignty and relation to the state, and their perspectives surrounding Delta management, - Developed partnerships with tribes toward incorporating Traditional Ecological Knowledge into decision-making and increasing engagement within the Council's activities, - Included EJ-related scoring criteria and tribal engagement elements in the draft 2023-2024 Delta Research Proposal Solicitation Notice, - Created a new unit and hired a program manager to focus on environmental justice and climate change, and - Created a new position to support tribal consultations and coordinate justice, equity, diversity, and inclusion efforts.
+- Increased focus on collaborative science and social science integration, including funding a Delta Residents Survey aimed at better understanding Delta community needs, - Begun to regularly include CBOs and tribes in planning events, - Led workshops on issues related to equity, - Hosted a public environmental justice webinar series featuring talks by environmental justice scholars, - Increased community engagement and outreach by participating in community events, - Hosted a listening session with Delta tribes to hear about their ties to the Delta, their sovereignty and relation to the state, and their perspectives surrounding Delta management, - Developed partnerships with tribes toward incorporating Traditional Knowledge into decision-making and increasing engagement within the Council's activities, - Included environmental justice-related scoring criteria and tribal engagement elements in the 2023-2024 and 2025 Delta Research Proposal Solicitation Notices, - Created a new unit and hired a program manager and environmental scientist to focus on environmental justice and climate change, and - Created a new position to support tribal consultations and coordinate justice, equity, diversity, and inclusion efforts.

-Building from these efforts and the knowledge gained by the development of this issue paper, Council members and staff can build and grow its tribal and environmental justice work into the future.
+Building from and on these efforts and the knowledge gained by the development of this issue paper, the Council will grow its tribal and environmental justice work into the future.